 Eight Is Enough was a dramatic sitcom that ran from the late seventies to the early eighties.
 The five-season show was based on real events in the life of newspaper columnist, the real-life Thomas Braden.
 Thomas Braden actually was a parent to eight children and wrote a novel by the same name telling of his children’s adventures and lessons throughout their upbringing.
 In the show, The Braden clan was the Bradford Family, consisting of Nicholas Bradford, Elizabeth Bradford, Tommy Bradford, Nancy Bradford, Joannie Bradford, Mary Bradford, Tom Bradford, David Bradford, Abby Bradford.

 He and his family were played the Eight is enough cast: Dick Van Patten, Diana Hyland, Betty Buckley, Grant Goodeve, Lani O’Grady, Laurie Walters, Susan Richardson, Dianne Kay, Connie Newton, Willie Aames, and Adam Rich.
-The show follows the rearing of the kids as well as adulthood and even shows some of them having kids of their own.
+The show follows the rearing of the kids as well as adulthood and even shows some of them have kids of their own.
 The show also had a couple of spin-off [TV] movies including Eight is Enough: A Family Reunion and An Eight is Enough Wedding.

 The cast reunited at the top of this year in Los Angeles to support their mother figure, Betty Buckley in her starring role in the broadway Hello Dolly tour!
 Despite it ending more than 30 years ago, some of the cast decided to continue their Hollywood route.